Updated May 2025

-The Solicitors Regulation Authority (“SRA”) publishes detailed SQE1 reports after every SQE1 assessment, and at the end of each year.
+Along with sharing the most recent SQE1 pass rates, The Solicitors Regulation Authority (“SRA”) also publishes detailed reports after every SQE1 assessment, and at the end of each year.

-Given that the SQE has been running for almost three years now, I thought it might be useful to amalgamate some of the performance data to illustrate pass rate trends over time.
+Given that the SQE has been running for a number of years now, I thought it might be useful to amalgamate some of the performance data to illustrate pass rate trends over time.
 (As far as I know, the SRA publishes SQE1 stats on a per-test basis, but does not present historical pass rates in any one document).

 Below I’ve shared what I think are the most useful and interesting SQE1 stats from the past…